IABC Golden Horseshoe Executive Board

 IABC London – President (1996) and various other Board positions (1990-2001)

-Jan has won a number of IABC awards over the years, including the 2011 Lifetime Friend Awards from the IABC Foundation, as well as the 2015 IABC Toronto Bobbie Resnick Philanthropy Award for the Gift Of Communication.
+Jan has won a number of IABC awards over the years, including the 2011 Lifetime Friend Awards from the IABC Foundation, the 2015 IABC Toronto Bobbie Resnick Philanthropy Award for the Gift of Communication and the IABC 2017 Chairman’s Award.

 Co-Vice-President of Communications

-While still new to the world of Public Relations, Delia hopes that her enthusiasm, creativity and love of social media will be a great asset to the Golden Horseshoe board.
-Delia is looking forward to growing with the Golden Horseshoe team this term, and connecting with professionals from the area.
+While new to the IABC Golden Horseshoe Board, Natasha hopes that her creativity and knowledge of web design will be a great asset to the Board.
+Natasha is looking forward to growing with the Golden Horseshoe team this term, and connecting with professionals from the area.
+She is also a lover of all things food in Hamilton.
+If you have any food suggestions, be sure to let her know.

 Rachel Shuttleworth has over 13 years of experience in communications, marketing and management.
 She has worked in a variety of sectors including entrepreneurship, health care, international development, automotive and more.